chrfrantz/NetLogo-Extension-DBSCAN/README.md

 ### Variant 1: Downloading jar files

-To install the extension, download the zip file containing the latest version from the releases page and unzip it in the `NetLogo/extensions` folder of your NetLogo installation (the final structure should be `NetLogo/extensions/dbscan/<jar files>`).
+To install the extension, download the zip file containing the latest version from the releases page.
+It contains a folder `dbscan` that contains all relevant jar files.
+Unzip it to the `NetLogo/extensions` folder of your NetLogo installation (the final structure should be `NetLogo/extensions/dbscan/<jar files>`).

 ### Variant 2: Building from source

 You can build the extension from scratch using maven by running `mvn package` after cloning the repository.
 In addition, you will need to do the same for the [DBSCAN repository](https://github.com/chrfrantz/DBSCAN.git) which contains the underlying DBSCAN algorithm.
-Place both jar files in the extensions subfolder `dbscan` (see Variant 1).
+Place both jar files in the extensions subfolder `dbscan` (following the structure described under Variant 1).